Seven downtown Cape Girardeau businesses are the newest recipients of the Old Town Cape 2024 Façade Improvement Grant.

 “It will just give the business a little more visibility as people are driving by instead of just a sign on the window,” she said.

 Josh Green, general manager of Goose and Gander, said their project cost less than $2,000, so they didn’t even need the maximum allotment from the grant.
-The store completed their renovations in the summer.
+The store completed the renovations in the summer.

-“We opened this year, so what we did is put the signage in the front window, the big goose and gander on the land-hand side of the building and the wording on the door.
+“We opened this year, so what we did is put the signage in the front window, the big goose and gander on the left-hand side of the building and the wording on the door.
 Then we also put the awning on the building.
 Before, it was just a metal shell,” he said.

 The Façade Improvement Grant is offered yearly by Old Town Cape.